DylanMashini/over-under-notebook/10 - Programming.md

 #### Rust Cons
 - Less mature Vex ecosystem
 	- Rust modules are called ``crates``.
-Thankfully, Queens Vex-U team has released a Vex Rust Runtime.
+Thankfully, the Queens Vex-U team has released a Vex Rust Runtime.
 This makes it possible to use Rust, but there are a few issues with it.
 First, it has a safe API.
 This means that all references have to be valid, including motors and sensors.
-So if a motor is unplugged or fails mid match, the whole program panics, which isn't a good behavior for competition robotics.
+So if a motor is unplugged or fails mid-match, the whole program panics, which isn't a good behavior for competition robotics.
 If our catapult motor fails, we don't want our drivetrain to stop working.
 - No OkAPI
 	- In C++, there is a library called OkAPI available that allows you to use their odometry, and drive code inside of your program.
 This is very useful so you don't have to write all of those algorithms by yourself.
-I'm confident that we could write those algorithms, but they'd be more error prone and less efficient then the battle tested OkAPI ones.
+I'm confident that we could write those algorithms, but they'd be more error-prone and less efficient than the battle-tested OkAPI ones.

 Unfortunately, I don't think it makes sense to use Rust for this, but as the Vex Rust ecosystem improves, I hope to use it in the future.